jsuper/aerith/README.md

 *jogl*

-This library is created by me. it contains the following files
+This library is created by myself. it contains the following files

 *Windows*
 >